Future14473/BlueJay/README.md

 	detector.printPosition(detector.getPosition());

 Everything else is the same, but the Stone detector will return `recognition` objects and the Cv detector will return `Point` objects.
-These are all documented and additionally each class has the method that will format and interpret it for you.
+These are all well documented and each class has the method that will format and interpret it for you.

 A note: the IMU class, as a non-absolute Localizer, will always return the difference in position since __the last time you called its getter method__.
 That means that if the robot spins more than 360 degrees between that time, you will have an unreliable rotational reading.